 - Introduction to Aggieland: Students experience first-hand Texas A&M’s renowned “Aggie Spirit” and learn about Aggie traditions.

 All Professional MBA students take the International Business Policy course during the summer session between their first and second year in the graduate program.
 This program includes:

-- Study-abroad trip: This course includes a one-week study-abroad opportunity that provides an immersive experience in a foreign culture and economy.
+- Study-abroad trip: A one-week study-abroad opportunity that provides an immersive experience in a foreign culture and economy.
 Students are asked to apply the concepts they’ve learned in the classroom to a high-impact international experience.